nasa/cumulus/docs/data-cookbooks/browse-generation.md

 ### Add Collection

 Navigate to the 'Collection' tab on the interface and add a collection.
-Note that you need to set the "provider_path" to the path on your bucket (e.g. "/data") that you've staged your mock/test data.
+Note that you need to set the "provider_path" to the path on your bucket (e.g. "data") that you've staged your mock/test data.

 ```json
 {